-A Cerify system can be set up in two basic ways:
+A Cerify system can be set up in three basic ways:

-- The first consists of a single self-contained unit which runs all the management and testing processes of the system. - The second consists of a networked cluster of three or more units, which enables simultaneous processing of a greater number of files.
-The networked cluster contains a single Supervisor and one or more Media Test Units.
+- The first consists of a single self-contained unit which runs all the management and testing processes of the system. - The second consists of a networked cluster of two or more units, which enables simultaneous processing of a greater number of files.
+The networked cluster contains a single Supervisor and one or more Media Test Units. - The third consists of a cluster of three or more units with high availability (HA) support.
+Cerify Enterprise Cluster with high availability (also referred to as an HA cluster) is a Cerify cluster enabled with support in the case of a Supervisor system failure.